 Before we get to the alliteration examples, we need to define alliteration.
-Alliteration is the repetition of consonant sounds (not vowels - AEIOU) in a string of two or more words.
-For example: grumpy girls get grouchy See how the 'g' repeats its sound in each word?
+Alliteration is the repetition of consonant sounds (every letter except AEIOU) in a string of two or more words.
 Keep in mind that the repetition does not have to be at the first letter of the word.
-Also, local accents can make a difference in some of the pronunciations.
 Without further ado, here are the examples...

 Artistic apes arranged apples.